Singapore scientists discover new viruses that help identify individuals at high risk of Cantonese cancer

 The study, published in the journal Nature Genetics on Monday (Jun 17), involved scientists from the Agency for Science, Technology and Research’s (A*STAR) Genome Institute of Singapore (GIS), Sun Yat-sen University Cancer Center, Institute of Zoology of Chinese Academy of Sciences, as well as several other collaborating research institutes.

-Individuals infected by this unique EBV strain have 11 times higher risk of developing NPC than non-carriers.
+Individuals infected by this unique EBV strain, which carries the two EBV variants, have 11 times higher risk of developing NPC than non-carriers.

 Currently, more than 40 per cent of individuals in southern China are infected by the high-risk EBV strain and about 80 per cent of the NPC cases in the Cantonese dialect group are driven by the high-risk EBV strain.